-We all love a secret, especially a secret restaurant, and to be rewarded with a slap-up meal after uncovering one is one of life’s better pleasures.
-Being hilly and fairly large, Phuket Island has its fair share of out of the way restaurants and it’s a lot of fun to discover them.
+Phuket has quite a few out-of-the-way dining spots.
+We all love a secret, especially a 'secret' restaurant, and to be rewarded with a slap-up meal after uncovering one can be one of life’s better pleasures.
+Being hilly and fairly large, Phuket Island has its fair share of 'hidden' restaurants and it’s a lot of fun to discover them.

 Here are some of the best on the island; restaurants ranging from simple but tasty family-run setups to international standard fine-dining locations.
-So why not get to know Phuket better and visit the lesser-known but just as beautiful corners of the island in search of a culinary treat?
+So why not get to know Phuket better and visit the lesser-known but just as beautiful corners of the island for a culinary treat?
 This is one notable exception to the aphorism, ‘to travel hopefully is a better thing than to arrive.’

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat

 - James Bond Island Full-Day Tour via Big Boat

 - Coral & Racha Islands Full-Day Tour

 - Sea Kayaking at Ang Thong Marine Park